Breast Augmentation/Breast Implants

 Implant Types and Materials

-The shell or outer layer of all breast implants is made of silicone.
-The fill or inner substance is either silicone or saline (salt water).
+The implant shell or outer layer of all breast implants is made of silicone.
+The fill or inner substance is either a silicone gel or saline (salt water).

 Silicone products have not been shown to cause connective tissue diseases.
-There was some concern about this in the 1990’s but long term studies have not shown any link.
-Mr White generally uses silicone filled implants as he feels that they have a more natural feel.
+There was some concern about silicone implants in the 1990’s but long term studies have not shown any link.
+A/Prof White generally uses silicone filled implants as he feels that they have a more natural feel.

-Saline filled implants – If they break they will deflate almost instantaneously.
+If saline implants break, they will deflate almost instantaneously.
 They generally have more palpable and even visible rippling of the shell.

-To help you and Mr White determine what look you are after, it may be helpful to think about it in terms of four groups.
+To help you and A/Prof White determine what look you are after, it may be helpful to think about it in terms of four groups.

 - Grade 1 – No one can really tell you’ve had an implant.
 May be useful to refill the soft tissue after breast feeding, pregnancy or weight loss.